GluuFederation/docs-clustermgr-prod/source/replication/Setting-up-LDAP-replication.md

 !!!Note:

-    Not required to start LDAP manually, once the data and certificate is removed, this task would be taken care by cluster mananger once the consumer is added the cluster manager web application.
+    It is not required to start LDAP manually, once the data and certificate is removed, this task would be taken care by cluster mananger once the consumer is added the cluster manager web application.